Which laws, formal standards, regulations, and guidelines are relevant to the work of an examination board (EB)?

 The framework aligns with the national legal requirements and accreditation requirements.Previous UT frameworks for assessment

 To promote the quality of assessments and (final) examinations, the UT has drawn up an assessment framework in 2011 [UT Toetskader 2011].
-In 2016 a new, more elaborate, version was formally adopted by the Executive Board and distributed within the faculties: the Quality Assurance Framework for Student Assessment at the University of Twente.
+In 2016 a new, more elaborate version was formally adopted by the Executive Board and distributed within the faculties: the Quality Assurance Framework for Student Assessment at the University of Twente.
 Based on the UT framework, programmes were given the responsibility and freedom to shape their assessment policies tailored to their specific educational situation.
 Quality Assurance Framework Student Assessment UT 12 Dec 2016(1).pdf - Education and Examination Regulations (EER) / Onderwijs- en Examenregeling (OER)

 Since the introduction of the Higher Education and Scientific Research Act (WHW) in 1993, the main features of the education programme and the examinations for each programme have to be laid down in Education and Examination Regulations (EER; Dutch: Onderwijs- en Examenregeling; OER).

-The Guideline and Model EER document contains articles and parts of articles that must be adopted in full as a guideline and parts that serve as a model and can often be amended.
-Also the article and paragraph classification must be adopted.
-It promotes transparency if a particular subject is regulated in the same article number in each EER.
+The University of Twente issues an annual institution-wide format - Guideline and Model EER document - for the Bachelor study programmes (excluding ATLAS).
+This document contains articles and parts of articles that must be adopted in full (institutional agreements) and parts that serve as a model and can be amended.
+The article and paragraph classification must be adopted for transparency and consistency.

-The EER's can be found on the websites of the study programmes.
+The EER's can be found on the websites of the study programmes. - Rules & guidelines of the EB

 The WHW mentions two documents in which the regulations concerning assessment and examination must be described: the EER (see above) and the Rules and Regulations (R&R).
 The R&R are established by and are the responsibility of the EB.
-It consists of rules and guidelines regarding the implementation of the board's tasks and powers within the framework of the Higher Education and Research Act and the EER.
+It consists of rules and guidelines regarding the implementation of the board's tasks and powers within the framework of the Higher Education and Research Act (WHW) and the EER.
 This document usually contains at least:

 - a description of the way the board operates (composition, profiles for members, the way decisions are made, schedule for meetings etc.);